seb-hall/UniversalUI-Old/README.md

 to produce applications that:

-- are perfectly cross-platform
 - are extremely efficient
-- are highly customisable
+- are perfectly cross-platforms
-- are beautifully designed
+- are easy to design

 <br>

 <h2>Target Platforms</h2>

-- Linux (using GTK)
+- Linux (X11 or Wayland, requires Vulkan or OpenGL)
 - Windows (min.
-10)
+7)
 - MacOS (min.
 10.12)
 - iOS & iPadOS (min.
 13.0)
 - Android (min.
-8.0 Oreo)
+10)
 - Web (using WebAssembly & WebGL)

 <br>